Katharina2707/docs-sample/README.md

 ## Getting Started

-To learn how to authenticate and make your first API call, see **Getting Started with the User API**.
+To learn how to authenticate and make your first API call, see [Getting started with the User API](guides/getting-started.md).

 ## API Reference

-For detailed information about endpoints, request/response formats, the User schema, and authentication, see **User API Reference**.
+For detailed information about endpoints, request/response formats, the User schema, and authentication, see [User API Reference](reference/users.md).